Ole Miss vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 20, 2021

 Vanderbilt Stats and Trends

-- Vanderbilt has played 10 games, with four wins against the spread.

-- The Commodores have yet to cover the spread this season when underdogs by 36.5 points or more.
+- The Commodores have been underdogs by 36 points or more two times this year and have not covered the spread once.

-- Vanderbilt has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- Vanderbilt has eclipsed the over/under in 44.4% of its opportunities this season (four times in nine games with a set point total).

 - Vanderbilt is 1-1 against the spread and 1-1 overall in games when it scores more than 26.2 points.